LAC00STS/Raspberry-Pi-5-HUGEPAGES/README.md

 HUGEPAGE support is not enabled by default on Raspberry Pi.
 To enable it you must recompile the Linux kernel.
 I have provided a prebuilt kernel with HUGEPAGE support in this repo.
 [Coming soon] If you wish to build the kernel yourself follow these instructions.
 This was performed on a Raspberry Pi 5 8GB.

+# Use prebuilt kernel

+`kernel_2712.img` is the Raspberry Pi 5 kernel with HP support

 ## Install dependencies
 `sudo apt update`
 `sudo apt install -y git build-essential bc bison kmod cpio flex libncurses5-dev libelf-dev libssl-dev`